Buying Digital Content

 It can get confusing to some people whether a you have paid for digital content or for a service.
 But if in doubt, you can contact us for further guidance.

-You can expect similar standards you'd normally expect from goods.
-The Act considers three main standards that must be met:
+You can expect similar standards you'd normally expect from physical goods.
+The Consumer Rights Act considers three main standards that must be met:

 What Remedies Are Available?